cryptopunksnotdead/punks.whitelabel/README.md

-> Q: Dear sir, how do I get rich [in crypto]?
+> Q: Dear sir, how do I get rich in ~bits-coin~ punks?
 >
-> A: If we all buy ~bitcoin~ punks from one another
+> A: If we all buy ~bits-coin~ punks from one another
 > at ever higher prices we'll all be rich beyond our wildest dreams.
 >
-> 21 million bitcoin.
+> 21 million bits-coin.
 10 000 punks.
 Do the math.